oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 17. A *SOAP Connection* to CRM Customer Service was made and ready to be \*invoked\*.
 Now we are going to create another *REST* connection.
     However, this time the *Connection* is **NOT** to \*invoke\* any endpoint service, but instead it is a *\*trigger\** which is being called by a front client, i.e. A mobile client *triggers* to this *REST* connection service.

-	Make sure you are still on **Connection** Summary Page.
+	Make sure you are still on **Connections** Summary Page.
 If not, follow step 6 previously.

 	Click `Create` button on the top left corner, the **Create Connection - Select Adapter** dialog window is shown.
 	Enter search text `REST` in the search text box, then click `Select` button in the **REST** adapter connection box like below.